ArturVyklynets/HireMe/README.md

   - As a specialist, I want to set or change the price for my services so that clients know what to expect.
   - As a specialist, I want to read reviews and ratings from clients so that I can improve my service.
   - As a specialist, I want to view upcoming and past bookings so that I can manage my workload.
-  - As a specialist, I want to withdraw my earnings via bank or PayPal so that I can get paid.
+  - As a specialist, I want to withdraw my earnings via bank so that I can get paid.

 ### 🛡️ Admin
   - As an admin, I want to view all users and specialists so that I can manage the platform.